railsuser2014/openobject-doc-book-en/8/8_21_Implem/index.rst

- *You may have mastered the technical aspects of administering and using your enterprise management system, but you still have a great deal of work to do integrating Open ERP into your company.
+ *You may have mastered the technical aspects of administering and using your enterprise management system, but you still have a great deal of work to do integrating OpenERP into your company.
  This work is more business-related and social in nature than technical.*

  *The Open ERP implementation process encompasses several different phases: